Phylogenetic network models as graphical models: Non-Identifiability of Numerical Parameters through Conditional Distributions

 In this section, we point out some loss of identifiability that can occur in the displayed tree model.
 In particular, it can happen that the conditional distribution at a reticulation node has lower dimension than the number of parameters that go into it, which results in a loss of identifiability in those numerical parameters.

-To this end, consider the family of conditional distributions in a phylogenetic network model as a single reticulation node.
+To this end, consider the family of conditional distributions in the displayed tree model at a single reticulation node.
 Recall that a general conditional distribution at a reticulation node will have the form

 which gives a restricted class of conditional distributions.
 In fact, we can see that if $m = \#\pa(c)$ and we consider random variables with $k$ states, then in the completely general DAG model, the dimension of the space of such conditional distributions is $(k-1)k^m$.
 This is because for each of the $k^m$ states of $x_{\pa(c)}$ we get a probability distribution in $\Delta_k$, which has $k-1$ free parameters.